davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 Let's put everything together.
 There are three basic pointer concepts you have to master to succeed in this class:

-1. Address-of Operator: Given a variable var, `&var` returns the address of var's location in memory.
+1. Address-Of Operator: Given a variable var, `&var` returns the address of var's location in memory.

 2. A pointer variable stores the address of some data.
-This data can be a variable, an array, or even another pointer...
+This data can be a variable, an array, or even another pointer.
 To declare a pointer, you use the following syntax:

    ```c
    dataType *ptr;          //pointer to a dataType